 Common Career Mistakes and How to Avoid Them

-Are you doing everything to grow the status of your career but without success?
-Have you ever considered why your colleague or friend is promoted while you’re stuck in the same spot?
-The truth is, most of us commit common blunders in our work that slow down development.
-Read on to learn about these mistakes and ways you can avoid making them.
+Are you doing everything possible to advance you career but without success?
+Have you ever considered why your coworker or friend gets promoted, while you’re still in the same place?
+In reality, the majority of us make a few common errors that stall our professional progress.
+Read on to learn about the mistakes we make and how you can avoid making them.

 Key Takeaways